LinuxAtDuke/Intro-To-Linux/README.md

 ## Lab 2 - Working with Files in the Filesystem

 1. Open the terminal application
-2. Change your workstation to the /tmp directory.
+2. Navigate to the /tmp directory.
 3. Run id on your username, write down your primary group.
 4. Make a directory named Lastname_Firstname.
 5. List the permissions on this directory.